 - Lost River Gorge and Boulder caves: sluicing and hikes (family-friendly)

-Polychromatic Autumn in White Mountains, New Hampshire
+Autumn Activities in White Mountains, New Hampshire

 Vibrant foliage dazzles travelers in the autumn and peaks in early-mid October.
 From valley or summit, The Whites were made for this season of color.
 Depending on weather, most trails and summertime activities still thrive through October-November.
 Enjoy the harvest: apples, cider, donuts, honey and other fresh treats.